sentiampc/sentialabs.github.io/_posts/2016-09-23-Introducing-Locksmith.md

 Cross-Account IAM Roles – was created.

-## How does Locksmith look?
+## What does it look like?

 ![](/assets/posts/2016-09-23-Introducing-Locksmith/locksmith-screenshot.png)

-## How does this work under the hood?
+## How does it work under the hood?

 We use a single IAM user per person.
-This user has a single MFA, and you can easily remove the IAM user to revoke a person access to all accounts.
+This user has a single MFA, and you can easily remove the IAM user to revoke a person's access to all accounts.

   * [Assume a role][api-sts-assume-role] using the user's personal IAM User credentials
-  * [Obtain a a signin token][federation-service] from the AWS Federation service
+  * [Obtain a a sign-in token][federation-service] from the AWS Federation service
-  * Construct a signin URL
+  * Construct a sign-in URL
-  * Open the signin URL in the webbrowser
+  * Open the sign-in URL in the webbrowser

 ## But, wait a minute...
 ...doesn't the AWS Console support this [already][x-account-console]?